 Because so many of our parents interact with our website through mobile devices with small screens, Aidan has moved toward offering our Parent Handbook in an online format.
-As of the 2016-17 School Year, you can download a printable PDF of this document or read it directly on this page.
+Depending on your preference, you can download a printable PDF of this document or read it directly on this page.

 - General Information

 - Faculty and Staff

 - Upcoming Year at-a-Glance

 - School Operations: Before & After School Programs (BSP/ASP)

 - School Operations: Health and Safety